colinmcglynn/tyk-docs/tyk-docs/content/frequently-asked-questions/import-existing-keys-tyk.md

 }
 ```

-See also the Keys section of the [Gateway API Swagger doc](https://tyk.io/docs/tyk-rest-api/).
+See also the Keys section of the [Gateway API Swagger/Open API doc](/docs/tyk-gateway-api/).